aminerachyd/website/docs/Docs/kubernetes.md

   bootstrap:
     recovery:
       backup:
-        name: mypg-scheduled-backup-XXXX # This is the name of the backup object created by the scheduled backup which will be used to restore data to the cluster
+        # This is the name of the backup object
+        # created by the scheduled backup which will be used to restore data to the cluster
+        name: mypg-scheduled-backup-XXXX
 ```

 Cluster restores are not performed "in-place" on an existing cluster.
 You can use the data uploaded to the object storage to bootstrap a new cluster from a previously taken backup.
 The operator will orchestrate the recovery process using the barman-cloud-restore tool (for the base backup) and the barman-cloud-wal-restore tool (for WAL files, including parallel support, if requested).